bdcorps/candymail/README.md

 ### unsubscribeUser(email)
 Unsubscribes a user's email.
 No further emails will be sent out to the user.

-## Notes
-1. Only the hour value will be used in the cron, minutes will be ignored. +1 hour at 11:58 is 12.
-2. Object keys: `MM/DD/YYYY:HH`.
-Hours are specified in 24-hour format.
-3. There is currently no `Unsubscribe` option in the emails.
-Being worked on right now.
-4. Only supports GMail.
-More providers being added right now.

 ## Looking to contribute?
 Read the `CONTRIBUTING.md` and pick up issues to work on from the Project Roadmap [here](https://github.com/bdcorps/candymail/wiki/Project-Roadmap).